keunwoochoi/keunwoochoi.github.io/blog/2025-11-07-roffice-hour-q2.md

 # Roffice Hour Q2: Making a Narrative for Your Thesis

+> How can I unify multiple projects for my PhD thesis [when they're a bit too diverse]?

 I don't know how general this problem is, but I could related.
 I also have no idea how others' situations look like, so this post will use my PhD student days as an example.

 I started my PhD 2014 Oct.
 3 years later, when I was starting working on my thesis, well, I was lucky to have several papers.
 But they also looked scattered rather than linear.
 They were: